YangLinyi/yanglinyi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently serving as a Research Assistant Professor within the [Westlake NLP group](https://westlakenlp.netlify.app/), under the mentorship of Yue Zhang.
-My academic journey culminated in a PhD from the Insight Centre at University College Dublin, where I had the privilege of working alongside [Barry Smyth](https://people.ucd.ie/barry.smyth) and Ruihai Dong.
+My academic journey culminated in a PhD from the Insight Centre at University College Dublin, where was supervised by [Barry Smyth](https://people.ucd.ie/barry.smyth) and [Ruihai Dong](https://people.ucd.ie/ruihai.dong).

 My research interests lie at the confluence of Artificial Intelligence (AI) for Finance and Natural Language Processing (NLP), particularly in enhancing the robustness of neural networks against out-of-distribution data and augmenting their causal reasoning capabilities for practical applications.
-Currently, I focus on developing causality-guided approaches within NLP, aiming to foster innovations in the high-stake sectors.
+Currently, I focus on developing causality-guided approaches within NLP, aiming to foster innovations in the finance domain.

 Should you wish to inquire further about my research, welcome to contact me via [email](yanglinyi@westlake.edu.cn).